tsokac2/-_-_JavaScript_CheatSheet/#06_arryMethods.md

 The ``reduce()`` method is often used to perform cumulative operations on arrays, such as calculating the ``sum``, ``product``, or ``average`` of the elements.
 It's also useful for transforming arrays into a single value, such as creating a string representation of the elements or converting an array of objects to an array of their properties.

+#### Syntax:

+``array.reduce(callbackFunction [, initialValue]);``

+#### Parameters:

+- callbackFunction: A callback function that takes two arguments: the current accumulator value and the current element of the array.
+It should return the updated accumulator value.

+- initialValue: (Optional) An initial value to be used as the starting point for the accumulator.
+If not provided, the first element of the array will be used as the initial value.

 #### Example:
 ```
 const numbers = [1, 2, 3, 4];